 Toronto Office Market Report

-GTA industrial vacancy rose to 3.0% at the third quarter of 2024, the most vacancy recorded in the GTA since mid-2015.
+GTA industrial vacancy rose to 3.1% at the end of 2024, the most vacancy recorded in the GTA since early 2015.
 Regional vacancy was less than 2% from mid-2017 through 2023.
-GTA industrial leasing in the first nine months of 2024 has been muted, consisting mainly of renewals with modifications, highlighting the new importance of a renewal strategy.
-Sublease space availability spiked to its highest level since 2016 at the third quarter of 2024 as tenants right-size requirements and limit speculative growth with an eye on the economy.
-Tenants typically have the upper hand when it comes to negotiating with landlords with concessions at their highest point since before the pandemic arrived in early 2020.
-Halton had the highest industrial vacancy rate in the GTA at 6.1%, followed by Durham (5.1%) and Peel (3.2%).
-York was the tightest submarket (1.8%) followed by Toronto at 2.0%.
-Slightly less than 9.1 msf was under construction in the GTA at the third quarter of 2024, a notable decline from the 16.4 msf under construction after the first nine months of 2023.
-Estimated asking rates for industrial space peaked at mid-2023 and has been in decline since, slipping 5.8% overall with rents in Peel and Halton declining the most in the past 12 months.
-Peel led the GTA market in terms of sublease space availability at the third quarter of 2024, growing to 3.9 msf from slightly less than 1.7 msf just 12 months earlier.
-Sale proceeds of $4.1B for GTA industrial assets in the first nine months of 2024 were the fourth highest in history following the same period in 2021 ($5.5B), 2022 ($5.5B) and 2023 ($8.2B).
+GTA industrial leasing in 2024 was muted with little speculative leasing, but the activity that occurred has been very balanced among consumer goods and third-party logistics tenants.
+Sublease space availability spiked to its highest level since 2016 at the end of 2024 as tenants right-size and limit costs with U.S. tariff threats looming on the horizon threatening growth in 2025.
+Rental rate differentiation among submarkets increasingly impacting tenant decisions as occupiers in softer submarkets such as Durham and Halton renew at favourable rates.
+Halton had the highest industrial vacancy rate in the GTA at 6.4%, followed by Durham (4.9%) and Peel (3.1%).
+Toronto was the tightest submarket (2.1%) followed by York at 2.2%.
+Almost 10.1 msf was under construction in the GTA at the end of 2024, a drop from the 11.6 msf under construction at the end of 2023 and a massive decline from 18.5 msf at the end of 2022.
+Estimated asking rates peaked at mid-2023 and have been declining since with rents in Peel and Durham down the most in the past 12 months.
+Rents only rose in York Region in 2024.
+Heightened uncertainty generated by threats of U.S. tariffs and their subsequent economic impact has also generated a more favourable environment for those tenants willing to transact.
+Sale proceeds of $5.6B for GTA industrial assets in 2024 were the fourth highest in history following the extraordinary dollar volumes of 2021 ($7.8B), 2022 ($7.6B) and 2023 ($10.5B).